So to make your experience of using Champagne Collectors rewarding and successful, we have the following guidelines to help you along your way.

 BUYERS:

-Set the Start Bid field at a price you are comfortable selling at, please note that reserve prices / buy it now features are not currently working.
+Set the Start Bid field at a price you are comfortable selling at, please note that reserve price option is not currently working.

 Use our vintage Champagne database to find the label you wish to auction or if your label is not listed and / or you are selling multiple bottles please use the Auction Title field.